M.S.Ed in Counseling

 Working for You

-The Clinical Mental Health Counseling Program graduated 23 students last year with a 98 percent completion rate.
-Approximately 99 percent of our clinical mental health students pass their licensure examination and 99 percent find job placement after graduation.
+The Clinical Mental Health Counseling program graduated 20 students last year with a 100% completion rate.
+Approximately 92% of our clinical mental health students pass their licensure examination and 94% found job placement after graduation.

-The School Counseling Program graduated 12 students last year with a 96 percent completion rate.
-Approximately 95 percent of our school counseling students pass their licensure examination and 84 percent find job placement after graduation.
+The School Counseling program graduated 19 students last year with a 100% completion rate.
+Approximately 99% of our school counseling students pass their licensure examination and 94% found job placement after graduation.

 "My preparation was excellent because of the professors I had.
 They provided valuable real-life experiences to help make learning fun and interesting.
 Every day, I am using some counseling technique I learned in class or during my internship.
-My favorite professor pushed me to be better and to get out of my comfort zone."by Robin Enders, M.S.Ed., School Counseling, Counselor and WEB Coordinator, Clinton Rosette Middle School
+My favorite professor pushed me to be better and to get out of my comfort zone."by Robin Enders, Counselor and WEB Coordinator, Clinton Rosette Middle School, DeKalb Community Unit School District 428